david-luna/annotatron/README.md

   }
 );
 ```

 Point to that file in the `preload` option when creating a window and you and your renderer process (the UI) will have a global property named `mainProcess` which has all the tools for communicating with the main process.

 ## Release notes

+### [0.0.11]

+- Overriden providers with `useClass` were returning different instances.

 ### [0.0.10]

-* Messaging simplified.
+- Messaging simplified.
 No need to wrap Command/Query in an array.
-* fix methods with @Event annotation not being called
+- fix methods with @Event annotation not being called

 ### [0.0.9]

-* fix resolver of `useClass` provider
+- fix resolver of `useClass` provider

 ### [0.0.8]

-* add more checks in module bootstrapping
+- add more checks in module bootstrapping

 ### [0.0.6]

-* add new provider type with useClass
+- add new provider type with useClass

 ### [0.0.5]

-* fix problem in package publishing
+- fix problem in package publishing

 ### [0.0.2]

-* bootstrap module method
+- bootstrap module method

 ### [0.0.1]

-* Injection annotations
+- Injection annotations
-* Messaging annotations
+- Messaging annotations
-* Module annotations
+- Module annotations
-* connect window method
+- connect window method
-* event emitter method
+- event emitter method